 One concern of dc coupling, however, arises if the line is terminated to ground.
-If the ac-bias input configuration is used, the output of the THS7374 has a dc bias on the output.
-With two lines terminated to ground, this configuration creates a dc current path that results in a slightly decreased high output voltage swing and an increase in power dissipation of the THS7374.
-While the THS7374 was designed to operate with a junction temperature of up to +125°C, care must be taken to ensure that the junction temperature does not exceed this level; otherwise, long-term reliability could suffer.
-Although this configuration only adds less than 10 mW of power dissipation per channel, the overall low-power dissipation of the THS7374 design minimizes potential thermal issues even when using the TSSOP package at high ambient temperatures.
+If the ac-bias input configuration is used, the output of the THS7375 has a dc bias on the output.
+With two lines terminated to ground, this configuration creates a dc current path that results in a slightly decreased high output voltage swing and an increase in power dissipation of the THS7375.
+While the THS7375 was designed to operate with a junction temperature of up to +125°C, care must be taken to ensure that the junction temperature does not exceed this level; otherwise, long-term reliability could suffer.
+Although this configuration only adds less than 10 mW of power dissipation per channel, the overall low-power dissipation of the THS7375 design minimizes potential thermal issues even when using the TSSOP package at high ambient temperatures.

-Note that the THS7374 can drive the line with dc coupling regardless of the input mode of operation.
-The only requirement is to make sure the video line termination in series with has proper the output-typically 75- Ω .
-This termination helps isolate capacitive loading effects from the THS7374 output.
+Note that the THS7375 can drive the line with dc coupling regardless of the input mode of operation.
+The only requirement is to make sure the video line proper termination in series with output-typically 75-Ω. This termination helps isolate capacitive loading effects from the THS7375 output.
 Failure to isolate capacitive loads may result in instabilities with the output buffer, potentially causing ringing or oscillations to appear.
-The strav capacitance appearing directly at the THS7374 output pins should be kept below 20-pF.
+The stray capacitance appearing directly at the THS7375 output pins should be kept below 22-pF.
 The best way to ensure this limit is maintained is to place the 75- Ω series output resistor as close as possible to the output pin.
 If an output capacitor is used, as discussed in the next section, then it should be placed after the resistor.

-Figure 61.
+Figure 52.
 Typical SDTV System with DC-Coupled Line Driving

-OUTPUT MODE OF OPERATION: AC COUPLED
+OUTPUT MODE OF OPERATION: AC-COUPLED

 A very common method of coupling the video signal to the line is the use of a large capacitor.
-This capacitor is typically between 220 μ F and 1000 μ F, although 470 μ F is very common.
+This capacitor is typically between 220 μF and 1000 μF , although 470 μF is very common.
 The value of this capacitor must be large enough to minimize the line tilt (droop) and/or field tilt associated with ac coupling as described previously in this document.
 AC coupling is done for several reasons, but most often to ensure full interoperability with the receiving video system.
 AC coupling also ensures adherence to video standard specifications.
 It ensures that regardless of the reference dc voltage used on the transmit side, the receive side re-establishes the dc reference voltage to its own requirements.

-As with the dc output mode of operation discussed previously, each line should have a 75- Ω source termination resistor in series with the ac coupling capacitor.
-If two lines are to be driven, it is best to have each line use its own capacitor and resistor rather than sharing these components, as shown in Figure 62.
+As with the dc output mode of operation discussed previously, each line should have a $75-\Omega$ source termination resistor in series with the ac coupling capacitor.
+If two lines are to be driven, it is best to have each line use its own capacitor and resistor rather than sharing these components, as shown in Figure 53.

 This configuration helps ensure line-to-line dc isolation and avoids the potential problems discussed above.
-Using a single $1000-\mu$ F capacitor for two lines can be done, but there is a chance for ground loops and interference to be created between the two receivers.
+Using a single 1000-μF capacitor for two lines can be done, but there is a chance for interference to be created between the two receivers.